ml-energy/zeus/examples/imagenet/README.md

 Also, this example will show how to enable Zeus distributed data parallel training mode with Multi-GPU on a single node.

 [`train.py`](train.py) is adapted from [PyTorch's example training code for ImageNet](https://github.com/pytorch/examples/blob/main/imagenet/main.py).
+Please make sure to take a careful look at the docstring of [`train.py`](train.py), especially the `Important notes` and `Simlified example code`, before starting producing your own data parallel training code.
 You can search for `# ZEUS` in [`train.py`](train.py) for noteworthy places that require modification from conventional training scripts.
 Parts related to data parallel is marked with `# DATA PARALLEL`.